bug1510/metallb-bgp-opnsense-deployment/README.md

 ### Requirements in infrastructure

-First you obviously need as K8s Single Node or Cluster.
+First you obviously need a K8s Single Node or Cluster.
 And because i use BGP (Border Gateway Protocol) for advertising some of my services, you will need a router that supports BGP in my Case this was OPNsense.